vidyasagarchamle/Modera_AI/README.md

 The API is configured for deployment on Vercel.
 The `vercel.json` file contains the necessary configuration.

-## Notes
+## Features

-- The API uses GPT-4 for content moderation
+- Real-time HTML content moderation using GPT-4
-- Make sure to keep your OpenAI API key secure and never commit it to version control
-- The API analyzes HTML content for:
+- Analysis of multiple content categories:
   - Hate speech
   - Adult content
   - Violence
   - Harassment
   - Spam/misleading information
+- Severity levels (low/medium/high) for each issue
+- User-friendly web interface for testing
+- Color-coded results for better visualization
+- Detailed descriptions of identified issues

+## Security Notes

+- Keep your OpenAI API key secure and never commit it to version control
+- Use environment variables for sensitive information
+- The development server is not suitable for production use